appnexus/sicksync/README.md

 2.x introduces a number of new and breaking changes.
 It's worthwhile to upgrade, as sicksync now has better reliabitiliy and extensibility in 2.x.

-1. Move your config file: `mv ~/.sicksync-config.json ~/.sicksync/config.json`.
-There are no breaking config changes.
+1. Update sicksync locally: `npm i -g sicksync`.
-2. Update sicksync locally: `npm i -g sicksync`.
+2. Run the command `sicksync migrate`.
+This will automatically move your config file, and update it.
 3. Update sicksync remotely: `ssh username@devbox "npm i -g sicksync"`.
 4. Remove the config file from your remote maching: `rm ~/.sicksync-config.json`